 - Not see everything about the new company as bad

 New CEOs Bring Changes

 Changes, no matter how well thought out, will witness resistance.

 Some resistance is fueled by the desire of employees to defend their rights or defend the culture of the company.
-A new leader, coming into a company, should expect some resistance which may boarder on defence when introducing a new corporate culture.

 Sweeping changes without due consultation can damage the company.
 The new CEO should apply tact and effective communication in handling the corporate culture of his new organization.